 However, that’s not the case.
 And it’s challenging both for creating a competitive product and innovating.

-How Challenging Is Internet Marketing?
+How Challenging Is Internet Marketing for Startups?

 - If you’re offering products or services in a crowded space with tens of thousands of service providers (or millions when accounting for all of the freelancers and consultants), it’s extremely hard to find your voice and tap into a developed market, stealing some market share from other service providers.
 All of them are flooding various channels with content, free promotions and giveaways, webinars, consulting sessions, free demos and what not.